Hacksaw Ridge: Plot

 Desmond’s unit is deployed to the Pacific Theater.
 During the Battle of Okinawa, they are tasked with ascending and securing the Maeda Escarpment ("Hacksaw Ridge").
 The battle begins with heavy losses on both sides.
 Desmond saves the life of his squad-mate Smitty, who apologizes for doubting his courage.
 Desmond reveals that his aversion to holding a firearm stems from nearly shooting his drunken father, who threatened his mother with a gun.
 When a Japanese counterattack drives the Americans off the escarpment, Smitty is killed, and Howell and several of Desmond’s comrades are left injured on the battlefield.

 Desmond hears the cries of dying soldiers and returns to save them, carrying the wounded to the cliff's edge and belaying them down by rope, each time praying to save one more.
 The rescue of dozens of wounded who had been presumed dead comes as a shock to the rest of the unit below.
 When day breaks, Desmond rescues Howell under heavy fire.
 Captain Glover apologizes for dismissing Desmond’s beliefs and states that they are scheduled to retake the ridge on Saturday but will not launch the next attack without him.
 Desmond agrees, but the operation is delayed until after he concludes his Sabbath prayers.

 With reinforcements, they turn the tide of battle.
 In an ambush set by Japanese soldiers who pretend to surrender, Desmond saves Glover and others by deflecting enemy grenades.
 He is wounded by a grenade blast, but the battle is won.
-Desmond is lowered from the cliff, clutching the Bible that Dorothy had given to him.
+The Japanese commanding officers are shown committing seppuku as Desmond is lowered from the cliff, clutching the Bible that Dorothy had given to him.

 The film closes with images of the real Desmond Doss being awarded the Medal of Honor by President Harry S. Truman for rescuing 75 soldiers at Hacksaw Ridge, and an interview with Desmond just before his death, recounting his experiences during the war.